History of the Special Air Service: International military intervention against ISIL

 In August 2014, the SAS were reported to be part of Operation Shader – the British participation in the ongoing military intervention against ISIL.
 They were reported to be on the ground gathering intelligence and helping with the evacuation of Yazidi refugees from the Sinjar mountains.
 Also they reportedly helped Kurdish forces in northern Iraq as well as carrying out operations in Syria.
 In particular on 15 May 2015, the SAS confirmed the presence in al-Amr of a senior leader, Abu Sayyaf, who was then killed in an assault by US Special Forces.
 In October 2016, the Guardian reported that the SAS along with the Australian SASR were active in northern Iraq with US forces, where they had been calling in airstrikes in support of both Kurdish and Iraqi advances against ISIL.
 In November 2016, the Independent reported that the SAS and other British special forces, as part of a multinational special forces operation, were given a list of 200 British jihadist to kill or capture before they could return to the UK.
 The 200 jihadist were senior members of ISIL who posed a direct threat to the UK, the list of British men and women was compiled from intelligence supplied by MI5, MI6 and GCHQ; Sources said SAS soldiers were told that the mission could be the most important in the regiment's 75-year history.
 SAS snipers targeted ISIL insurgents, employing sniper rifles such as the IWI DAN .338 and Barrett M82A1 .50 BMG.

 In March 2018, SAS Sergeant Matt Tonroe was killed in a blast in Manbij, northern Syria during an anti-Islamic State mission while embedded with Seal Team 6.
 An investigation concluded that Tonroe had been killed by the accidental detonation of explosives carried by coalition forces.

-Libya (2014–present)
+Libya (2014–2020)

 Since the beginning of 2016, the SAS was deployed to Libya during Libyan Civil War (2014–2020), along with other UK Special forces, they have been escorting teams of MI6 agents to meet with Libyan officials and organise the supplying weapons and training to the Libyan army and to militias fighting against ISIL.